-The first Android Q developer preview is here!
+The second Android Q developer preview is here!

-While it might not seem like there are many user-facing changes in the first Android Q beta, we’ve actually found quite a few.
+While it might not seem like there are many user-facing changes in the first and second Android Q betas, we’ve actually found quite a few.
 Here are all the little (and big) changes we’ve found in Android Q so far.

 Further reading: How to install Android Q on your phone right now